 About Silicon Line

-Munich, Germany-based Silicon Line is the unchallenged world leader in developing and providing innovative ultra-low-power optical link technology that enables the use of thin, long, lightweight and very high speed ‘active’ optical cables for a wide array of consumer electronics products – including TVs, set-top boxes, video game consoles, augmented reality (AR) and virtual reality (VR) headsets and related devices – as well as commercial and industrial applications.
+Munich, Germany-based Silicon Line is the world leader in developing innovative ultra-low-power optical link technology that enables the use of thin, light, long and ultra-high speed active optical cables for a wide array of consumer electronics products – including TV’s, video game consoles, computers, virtual reality (VR) headsets, augmented reality (AR), and related devices – as well as industrial applications.
 ‘Active’ refers to powered electronics integrated within the cable.

 Clear evidence of Silicon Line’s global leadership in ultra-lower-power optical technology can be seen not only by its steadily evolving line of leading-edge and industry-first products – with more than 25 different products now in use – but also in its pivotal role within the HDMI Forum, where it has successfully led efforts to enhance support for active optical cable technology standards in the latest specification, HDMI 2.1.

-Founded in 2005 as an outsource integrated circuit (IC) design house, Silicon Line quickly developed proven expertise in ultra-low-power, analog and mixed-signal chip design.
-Billions of ICs based on its designs have been used in products of major brand-name manufacturers.
+Founded in 2005 as an outsourced integrated circuit (IC) design house, Silicon Line quickly developed proven expertise in ultra-low-power, analog and mixed-signal chip design.
+Billions of IC’s based on its designs have been used in the products of major brand manufacturers.

-Most recently and marking a major new stage in its evolution, Silicon Line has developed proprietary technology and manufacturing methods for optical modules (the tiny circuit boards inside cable connectors), resulting in a dramatic reduction in production cost, so that optical cables are affordable to consumers for use with 4K/8K TV’s, game consoles, AR/VR headsets and other very high bandwidth applications.
+As the latest marker representing a significant new phase in its development, Silicon Line has developed proprietary technology and manufacturing methods for optical modules (the tiny circuit boards inside cable connectors), thereby significantly reducing production costs and making optical cables affordable to consumers for 4K/8K TV’s, game consoles, AR/VR headsets and other very high bandwidth applications.

 Ultra-Low Power Consumption

 Our patented technology enables highly energy efficient cables and systems.